 Nothing beats a delicious hot drink, especially after a hard day.
 If you enjoy Vanilla Chai Tea Latte from your favorite coffee shop, you might enjoy this homemade latte recipe.
+Once you have the needed spices, they will last a long time.
+Think of all the money you can save!

 Prep time: 10 minutes